Thomas McIlwraith

-Sir Thomas McIlwraith (17 May 1835 – 17 July 1900) was for many years the dominant figure of colonial politics in Queensland.
-He was Premier of Queensland from 1879 to 1883, again in 1888, and for a third time in 1893.
-In common with most politicians of his era, McIlwraith was an influential businessman, who combined his parliamentary career with a prosperous involvement in the pastoral industry.
+Sir Thomas McIlwraith (17 May 1835 – 17 July 1900) was the Premier of Queensland between 1879 and 1883, 1888, and in 1893.
+McIlwraith was a dominant figure of colonial politics in Queensland during the late 19th century and, in common with most politicians of his era, was an influential businessman, who combined his parliamentary career with a prosperous involvement in the pastoral industry.